 Applicants sit entrance examinations in the subjects that they want to study at A level.
 For some subjects (e.g. Theatre Studies, Art, Design & Technology) assessment is by interview.
 Those who are not native speakers will also be required to sit an English test.

 The Assessment Day takes place at Dulwich College on a Saturday in the early part of November (Year 11).
-All candidates sit the Dulwich College Standard Tests in English, Mathematics (Arithmetic) and then two 45-minute papers in subjects of their own choice.
+All candidates sit examinations in each of the subjects to be studied at A level.
 Candidates are interviewed by a senior member of staff and will have the opportunity to spend time with some current pupils.
 Offers are released on 1 December.

 Entering Dulwich via a Scholarship

 Academic Scholarships are available for entry to the Junior School (Year 3), Lower School (Year 7) and Middle School (Year 9).
 They are awarded to those boys who perform exceptionally well and score the highest grades in their examination and interview.
 All boys who sit the entrance examinations are automatically considered for an academic scholarship; Scholarships are not means-tested.
 Scholarships range in value from 10% to one third of tuition fees.